 The Netherlands, or more commonly known as Holland, is one of the leading study destinations in Europe.
 With more than 50 universities offering balanced education both in English and Dutch, the country welcomes more than 100,000 international students every year.
-But why should you, as a future Masters student, consider the idea of studying in the Land of Tulips and Windmills?
+But why should you, as a future Masters student, consider the idea of studying in Holland?
 Below you will find information about the application process, the admission requirements, tuition fees, funding and financing, accommodations and living costs, student life, health insurance and last but not least staying and finding a job after your studies!

 Generally, you can choose to apply at either a research university or at one of the many universities of applied sciences.
 Whatever your choice is, you will benefit from a more practical approach towards your Masters studies, including more project work and real-world experience.
 Dutch universities are famous for their innovative teaching methods which emphasize on team projects, interaction with teachers and fellow students as well as sharing and respecting every opinion.